Megan Fox Is Putting All The Bad Vibes Of Her Career Behind Her

 “This is not that bad,” she remembered thinking.
 “This isn’t Scorsese or a Francis Ford Coppola masterpiece, but it’s not bad.
 I’m not bad in it.”

 The fact that this could very well apply to pretty much any Megan Fox movie is telling.
 Critics, audiences, and even the media have not been kind to her.
 She’s been dismissed as a sex symbol, a bad actress, and an airhead.
 Her attempts to advocate for herself were often met with scorn and derision by the very institutions who kept her in check.
 And yet, in the past couple of years, Fox has enjoyed a bit of a renaissance.
 Her now-cult performance in Karyn Kusama’s Jennifer’s Body has found a new audience in young women who appreciate the social critique of patriarchy and sexualization that had been mismarketed to teenage boys as sex appeal at the time of the film’s 2008 release.
 Her treatment at the hands of late night hosts like Jimmy Kimmel, who recently came under fire for some cringe-worthy jokes he made at her expense, is being reexamined.
-And fnally, her fan-favorite relationship with Machine Gun Kelly has put her back in headlines in a more positive way.
+And finally, her fan-favourite relationship with Machine Gun Kelly has put her back in headlines in a more positive way.

 Still, for Fox, the damage of the negative scrutiny that characterized her early career runs deep.
 “I started getting really angry,” she told Refinery29 over the phone about the night she was confronted with her performance in the aforementioned film.
 "I was like, Fuck that, why did I live for a decade thinking that I was shit at something when I was actually pretty decent at it?
 That led to this realization that I’d been in a self-imposed prison for so much of my life.”